Frank Otto Stoe Man was born on 15 January 1914 in Hankow, China, the son of Harry Morgan Stoe and Nora (Loeck) Man.

 NOTES: Frank Man was educated at Wooton Court, Cheltenham, and Queens College, Oxford.
 His description of the fall of Singapore and subsequent escape through Sumatra to Australia and from there home to England can be read HERE.(<— PDF).

 He was awarded the VRD, DSC, and OBE for his naval service during and after the war.
 The DSC was awarded for his: “… bravery and undaunted devotion to duty in important and hazardous minelaying operations.
 Operation HOSTILE – NW coast of Europe.”
-Frank’s work helped clear a path for the D-Day invasion fleet to land troops on the beaches of Normandy and he was one of a handful of naval officers to receive a medal for bravery specifically for their actions on D-Day.
+Frank’s work was important in ensuring the D-Day invasion fleet was able to land troops on the beaches of Normandy.

 The funeral address delivered by Bill Beavis can be read below: